kgb1983/pandas-challenge/HeroesOfPymoli/readme.md

 # HEROES OF PYMOLI

+Jupyter notebook is in HeroesOfPymoli folder
-Analysis folder contains written analysis
+Analysis is in HeroesOfPymoli/Analysis folder